cse110-sp24-group7/cse110-sp24-group7/source/project/docs/popup-component.md

 ```
 ## Requirements

 The popup should allow the user to input details for a task.
 The background should blur to make the popup the center or attention.
 Furthermore, the popup should be intuitive and easy to use.
+Data should be stored locally to be easily accessed by the backend.

 ## Testing